Since I started hosting The Cousins on Mondays and Fridays, the boys have been giving me lessons in Yiddish. Check out below for an example:

 So with the help of the boys, we thought we’d share insight into this wonderful language to the younger Stoolies.
 Last week, we covered the words “Meshuggener” (there’s a link to all the lessons at the bottom of this blog).

-The word for today is “Oy Vey,” an exclamation that’s VERY popular with Cousin Mike and Cousin Murray.
+The word for today is “Farblunget,” an adjective that’s incredibly hard to spell but surprisingly popular with both Cousin Mike and Cousin Murray.

 So what does “Farblunget” mean?
 It’s a Yiddish adjective describing “the state of aimless wandering, or being hopelessly lost and unsure where to turn next.”
 Which is, in reality, a very common feeling for me, and I suspect most people as well.

 As always, I reached out to the Cousins to see how they used this Yiddish word.
 Cousin Murray wrote back, “Farblunget means confused.
 Cousin Mike is so Farblunget about the computer printer.”
 Which is of course as true a statement as you can write.
 “It’s basically the same meaning as Farmisht.”
 Farmisht is defined as “mixed up, confused, crazy,” so it’s an apt synonym.
 Two for one today, folks.